 Things to do in Venice when it rains

 Rain narrows the city fast, so the best move is to pivot early rather than stubbornly sticking to a canal-heavy walking plan.
-Venice has enough strong interiors to absorb bad weather if you group them well.
+Venice has enough strong interiors to absorb bad weather if you group them by area and avoid long exposed transfers.

 Prioritize the Doge’s Palace and St. Mark’s Basilica if you already have timed entry.